 So, anytime you consider adding a Gerberian Shepsky to your family, you’ll want to make sure you invest in a heavy-duty, escape-proof crate.
 It’s also a good idea to double- and triple-check the fence in your yard for gaps or weaknesses.

 Shepherd–Husky mixes are fantastic for owners who need their dog to do specific tasks.
-And because they’re so well-rounded, they can rise to just about any challenge.
+And because they’re such well-rounded working dogs, they can rise to just about any challenge.